 Krugman goes on to argue that when monetary stimulus loses its effectiveness due to a liquidity trap, fiscal stimulus should be used because it is more effective in a liquidity trap when the government can borrow money for negative real interest rates.
 The massive military of World War II finally ended the Great Depression, so more productive spending on education, infrastructure, military training, and other domestic priorities (rather than just blowing up stuff like in WWII) would work again.

 Alternatively, the Fed could get more aggressive in its monetary policy.
-It could do like the Babysitting coop and loan $1,000 to every American adult at a low interest rate.
-It could do a “helicopter drop” and just give $1,000 to every American.
+It could do like the Babysitting coop and print money to loan $1,000 to every American adult at a low interest rate.
+Or it could do a “helicopter drop” and just give the money to every American.
 This was one of Milton Friedman’s ideas for how to avoid using a fiscal stimulus when there is a deflationary liquidity trap.

-Of course, if the Fed is giving everyone money on behalf of the US government, is there really much difference between monetary stimulus and a fiscal stimulus?
-They work the same way.
-The government could accomplish the same thing via a “fiscal stimulus” by borrowing money and giving $1,000 to every American too and it would have essentially the same effect.
+Of course, if the Fed is giving everyone money on behalf of the US government, then is there really much difference between monetary stimulus (the Fed pumping out money) and a fiscal stimulus (the Treasury pumping out money)?
+They both work the same way.
+The government could accomplish the same thing via a “fiscal stimulus” by borrowing money at zero percent interest (the going rate in a liquidity trap) and giving $1,000 to every American.
+Both would have essentially the same effect.
 Indeed, that is more-or-less part of what Obama’s 2009 fiscal stimulus did when the government borrowed money to give all working Americans a tax cut (or increase tax rebates).
 About a third of the 2009 fiscal stimulus was for tax cuts.